ronchi/ai_compendium/README.md

 Unwise reliance on Generative AI is enough of a problem that some courts now have standing orders related to AI-generated material.  *See, e.g.*, an [order](http://chrome-extension/efaidnbmnnnibpcajpcglclefindmkaj/https:/www.ilnd.uscourts.gov/_assets/_documents/_forms/_judges/Fuentes/Standing%20Order%20For%20Civil%20Cases%20Before%20Judge%20Fuentes%20rev'd%205-31-23.pdf) by Magistrate Judge Gabriel A. Fuentes (N.D.
 Ill.) that was adopted on May 31, 2023.

 Having said all of this, you should know that you can "fine tune" your own AI on something real.
-In other words, you can direct the AI to look at a corpus of documents (e.g., opinions from the Texas Supreme Court, or [ESI](https://en.wikipedia.org/wiki/Electronically_stored_information_(Federal_Rules_of_Civil_Procedure)) from a witness) and let it answer questions -- and identify the document from which it drew from to answer your question.
+In other words, you can direct the AI to look at a corpus of documents (e.g., opinions from the Texas Supreme Court, or [ESI](https://en.wikipedia.org/wiki/Electronically_stored_information_(Federal_Rules_of_Civil_Procedure)) from a witness) and let it answer questions -- and identify the document(s) from which it drew to answer your question.

 Here is a set of articles that discuss Generative AI in depth.